gloinul/draft-ietf-avtcore-rtp-payload-registry/draft-westerlund-avtcore-rtp-payload-registry.md

 registration in the closed registry is no longer required.

 It is unclear how the "RTP Payload formats Media Types"
 {{RTP-FORMATS}} registry came into existance.
-We have been unable to find any RFC that defines its existance.
+The registry is referencing {{RFC4855}} as the instructions to this registry.
+However, reviewing that RFC we have been unable to find any text that defines its purpose and rules.
+Further attempts to find how the registry was created have failed to find any reference to its creation.
 It is likely this was created based on email or AD request.
 Thus, there are no known existing specification for the registry that needs to be updated when closing the registry.

 # Conventions